quarkslab/arybo/docs/source/setup.rst

 Under OSX/Linux, you first need to check that you have at least clang >= 3.5 or GCC >= 4.9 (see above).

-Then, simply do (using python3 as Arybo is a python3-only library):
+Then, simply do:

 .. code:: bash

-    $ pip3 install arybo
+    $ pip install arybo

 This will download and install petanque for you, and then arybo.